Rus' people

-The history of the Rus' is central to 9th through 10th-century state formation, and thus national origins, in eastern Europe.
+The history of the Rus' is central to 9th through 10th-century state formation, and thus national origins, in Eastern Europe.
 They ultimately gave their name to Russia and Belarus, and they are relevant to the national histories of Russia, Ukraine and Belarus.
-Because of this importance, there is a set of alternative so-called "Anti-Normanist" views that are largely confined to a minor group of East European scholars.
+Because of this importance, there is a set of alternative so-called "anti-Normanist" views that are largely confined to a minor group of Eastern European scholars.